 「この歌を聞くたびに、故郷を思い出します。」

-This does not mean you remember your hometown only once.
+This does not mean that you remember your hometown only on one occasion.

-It means that whenever you hear this song, you remember it every time.
+It means that whenever you hear the song, you always remember your hometown.

 「ときどき」 is an adverb of frequency.